benmvp/slides/2022/houreactdevs/mixins-hooks.md

 NOTES:

 - So we've talked about custom Hooks, render props, and just now HOCs
+- Let's bring it home...
-- Let's talk about the OG way of handling this problem of stateful, non-visual logic: **mixins**
+  - Talking about the OG way of handling this problem of stateful, non-visual logic: **mixins**
-  - This is React 0.14 before
+  - This is React 0.14 & before
   - We're talking early 2016 and before
   - This was the original way of sharing stateful, non-visual logic
 - I'm assuming most, if not all, of you have never seen this code before